 4 COMMUNICATION WITH INVESTORS AND ANALYSTS

 4.1 General Principles for Investor and Analyst Communications

-HKScan proactively interacts with the capital markets and meets representatives of the media.
+HKScan proactively interacts with the capital markets and the media.
 HKScan responds to queries submitted by shareholders, investors, analysts and media without undue delay.

 4.1.1 Rumours, leaks and market views